 What is it about American audiences that they refuse to see any animated film that doesn’t the Disney stamp on it?
-Shrek aside, there have many high-calibur films released by other studios like Titan AE from 20th Century Fox in 2000 and especially the wonderful The Iron Giant from Warner Bros in 1999.
-Now comes another animated film that no one saw but is one of the smartest, funniest and most eye-popping films of the year.
+Shrek aside, there were many high caliber films released by other studios like Titan AE from 20th Century Fox in 2000 and especially the wonderful The Iron Giant from Warner Bros in 1999.
+Then one came that no one saw but was of the smartest, funniest and most eye-popping films of the year.

 Osmosis Jones is part live-action, part cartoon.
 Frank (Bill Murray) is a hygienically-challenged guy (what else would you expect from the Farrelly Brothers) whose daughter Shane (equal parts Natalie Portman and Ashley Judd) tries to get him to exercise and eat better.
 On the side is the City of Frank, run by Mayor Phlegmming (William Shatner).
 He has plans for building housing for the homeless by beginning work on a third chin.
 Hairs cells laid off on the scalp now have new jobs on the back.
 Dreams are the movie theaters of the city.
 The armpit is the sauna for mob deals, the stomach is Grand Central Station and the liver is polluted with deadbeats and alcoholics.
 It’s also a place where a sneeze becomes a catastrophic weather event.